pytobot/gitbook/hardware/circuit-board/controller/kill-switch.md

 ## Kill Switch

-The raspberry Pi needs a proper **shutdown** before the power goes of, otherwhise your SD card can be **corrupted**.
+The Raspberry Pi needs a proper **shutdown** before the power goes of, otherwhise your SD card can be **corrupted**.
 To shutdown the Raspberry Pi the command **`sudo shutdown -h now`** must be executed.

 {% hint style="danger" %}
-If the raspberry Pi isnt shutdown propperly you can corrupt the SD card!
+If the Raspberry Pi isnt shutdown propperly you can corrupt the SD card!
 {% endhint %}

 ## Circuit